The Restructuring Review of the Americas 2019

-The Restructuring Review of the Americas provides exclusive thought leadership, direct from pre-eminent practitioners.
-This Review gathers the expertise of 19 leading figures from 10 firms in 7 jurisdictions.
-Contributors are vetted for international standing and knowledge of complex issues before being approached.
+Complementing our news and magazine coverage, The Restructuring Review of the Americas provides exclusive thought leadership, direct from pre-eminent practitioners.
+The Review gathers the expertise of 19 leading figures from 12 different firms in eight jurisdictions.

 Brazil – The Corporate Insolvency Law and New Perspective: